37 Metaphors for Lost with Meaning and Examples

 5. Lost in the Storm

-Meaning: A storm symbolizes chaos and turmoil, representing the inner confusion and struggle of being lost.
+Meaning: A storm symbolizes chaos and turmoil, representing the inner confusion and struggle.

 Examples in Context: